Chacho104/proday_web/README.md

 - [npm](https://www.npmjs.com/) (comes with Node.js)
 - A code editor such as [Visual Studio Code](https://code.visualstudio.com/)

-Additionally, you need to download and set up the backend system, as the application relies on data provided by it.
+Additionally, you need to download and set up the backend system (proday_api), as the application relies on data provided by it.

 ### Downloading and Setting Up the Project